erunks/rusty-snes-disassembler/README.md

-# A first foray into the 6502 disassmbler world
+# A first foray into the 6502 disassembler world
 Referencing the following [guide](http://www.emulator101.com/welcome.html) all about emulators

 ## Prerequisites to running this package: